OriginalFlavor/Guides/docs/Hardlinks/Check-if-hardlinks-are-working.md

 In your terminal `cd` to your download location and run `ls -al` or type `ls -al /path/to/your/download/location/`

-You will get a listing of all your files and on the left side you will see a couple of numbers, every file with a number above 1 are hardlinks.
+You will get a listing of all your files and on the left side you will see a couple of numbers, every file with a number greater than one (> 1) are hardlinks.

 ![!Hardlinks check ls -al](images/hardlinks-ls-al.png)